xuantiep/xdeb-org/content/post/content-security-policy-headers-matomo-piwik-hugo.md

 ---
 title: "Content security policy headers when using Matomo or Google analytics"
 date: 2020-01-14T09:41:58+01:00
-lastmod: 2020-01-14T09:41:58+01:00
+lastmod: 2020-01-17T08:09:32+01:00
 author: "Fredrik Jonsson"
 tags: ["security","apache","server","hugo"]

 ---

-When adding a Content-Security-Policy header to my own web servers I found a number of issues around getting analytics and embedded videos and maps working.
-Other sites will have more issues but these are among the most common I suspects.
+I recently added a Content Security Policy header to my web servers.
+I found a number of issues around getting analytics and embedded videos and maps working.
+Other sites will have more issues but I suspects these are among the most common.

-In this post I explain how I solved the issues and now has a reasonable strict Content-Security-Policy in place.
+In this post I explain how I solved the issues and now have a reasonable strict Content Security Policy in place.

-Adding [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) to your web server helps with Cross Site Scripting (XSS) and data injection attacks.
+Adding [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) to your web server helps with Cross Site Scripting (XSS) and data injection attacks.
 They tell the server from where it's ok to load things like scripts, images and iframe content.

-## Testing Content-Security-Policy on your web server
+## Testing Content Security Policy on your web server

 When testing this out I recommend using "Content-Security-Policy-Report-Only" header in place of "Content-Security-Policy".
 That way the browser will report in the console but not actually block anything.